 Janel Jensen is an alumna of Southern Adventist University.
 She graduated in 2012 with her B.A. in English and a secondary teaching certificate.
 She then attended Pacific Union College and received her elementary certificate.
 Janel graduated in 2015 with her masters of science in curriculum and instruction.
 Recently, she graduated with her Masters of Science in Instructional Leadership.
-Janel and her husband Geoffrey have a young son and recently welcomed their infant daughter to the family.
+Janel and her husband Geoffrey have a young son and daughter.